Skip to main content

 Accordion Widget

-Voting Before Election Day
+Voting before Election Day by Absentee Ballot

-Voting Before Election Day
+Voting before Election Day by Absentee Ballot

 You can vote before Election Day using an Absentee Ballot.
 All registered voters in Michigan are now able to vote using an absentee ballot - you don't need a reason or excuse.